How Much Compensation Can I Claim For A Leg Injury?

 - Visiting private health care clinics to get a second opinion.

 The above reasons are why we spend so much time and effort in arranging for potential clients to visit the best possible doctors.
-Determining the full extent of an injury should always be a priority early in the compensation claims process.
+Determining the full extent of an injury should always be a priority early in the claims process.
+Failure to do so could see you awarded less leg injury compensation than what you could be entitled to.

-As mentioned above, every leg injury claim is treated on case by case basis.
+As mentioned above, every leg injury claim is treated on a case by case basis.
 This will likely affect your potential broken leg compensation payouts.
-However, generally speaking, the amount will depend on the severity of the injury sustained in the accident.
-In addition, it will also depend on the type of leg injury and the circumstances involved.
+However, generally speaking, the amount will depend on the severity of the accident’s injury.
+Also, it will also depend on the type of leg injury and the circumstances involved.
 The table below represents the average possible leg injury claim amounts in order to help you estimate potential payouts.

 |Leg Injury||Moderate||£21,100 to £29,800||This involves the breaking or fracture of one or both legs that will heal over time as result of injury.|